 Many people with Parkinson’s develop problems controlling their saliva, which can lead to drooling or dribbling.
 The medical term for this is sialorrhea.

 When you have Parkinson’s, the natural tendency to swallow slows down.
-We all swallow many times a day, but the slowing down of movement that people with Parkinson’s.
-If you swallow less, saliva can pool in your mouth and, instead of being swallowed, it can overflow from the corners of your mouth.
-This may happen when you’re concentrating on other things, such as watching TV or doing daily chores.
+We all swallow many times a day, but the slowing down of movement that people with Parkinson’s experience may reduce this.
+If you swallow less, saliva can pool in your mouth and, instead of you swallowing it, it can overflow from the corners of your mouth.
+This may happen when you’re concentrating on other things, like watching TV or doing chores.

 Some people with Parkinson’s can have a stooped, head-down posture and may find it hard to seal their lips.
 This can make it harder to control saliva flowing from the mouth.

 In some cases, improving your posture or the way you sit can help.
-Physiotherapy or occupational therapy can also be beneficial.
+Physiotherapy or occupational therapy may be beneficial.
 For example, an occupational therapist may be able to recommend a tilting chair that will help your head and neck stay upright.
 Your GP, specialist or Parkinson’s nurse can refer you to these therapists.